rwilson504/Blogger/PAD-Adding-Items-To-SharePoint/PAD-Adding-Items-to-SharePoint.md

 The Register-PnPManagementShellAccess will open a web browser where you will need to authorize the managment shell app.
 When this screen appears click the Accept button.
 You can also choose if you have the proper rights to authorize this connection for your entire organization.
 ![Authorize Management Shell](https://user-images.githubusercontent.com/7444929/151868432-6a41a238-42ef-44af-9dbc-8770d60e8587.png)

-In order for the PowerShell script to authenticate to sharepoint we can utilize the PnP module to save the credential to the machine within the Windows Credential Manager.
+In order for the PowerShell script to authenticate to SharePoint we can utilize the PnP module to save the credential to the machine within the Windows Credential Manager.
 For more information on this go here: [How to use the Windows Credential Manager to ease authentication with PnP PowerShell](https://github.com/pnp/PnP-PowerShell/wiki/How-to-use-the-Windows-Credential-Manager-to-ease-authentication-with-PnP-PowerShell)

 This command will store the credential for the SharePoint site so that the PowerShell script can access them.